MicrosoftDocs/sdk-api/sdk-api-src/content/psapi/nf-psapi-getmappedfilenamea.md

 ### -param hProcess [in]

 A handle to the process.
-The handle must have the <b>PROCESS_QUERY_INFORMATION</b> and <b>PROCESS_VM_READ</b> access rights.
+The handle must have the <b>PROCESS_QUERY_INFORMATION</b> access right.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/ProcThread/process-security-and-access-rights">Process Security and Access Rights</a>.

 ### -param lpv [in]